-9 The discussion on museum ethics through care has been developing in the last decade (see Morse and Munro 2018).
+9 The discussion on museum ethics through care has been developing in the last years (see Morse 2020; Morse and Munro 2018; Woodham, Hess, and Smith 2020).
 Recent projects working with the concept of care in relation to museums, both materially and symbolically, are the working group 'Museum of Care' initiated by Nika Dubrovsky and David Graeber (2020); the book Museum of Care.
 The Latvian Collection of Malmö Konstmuseum edited by independent curator Lotte Løvholm about a forgotten collection of 45 Latvian artworks (2019); the European Cooperation project 'TAKING CARE - Ethnographic and World Cultures Museums as Spaces of Care' led by the Weltmuseum Wien (2019).